FAQ’s about EGMTC AUDITIONS

 3. Practice, memorize and add actions appropriate for the song.

-4. Songs should be sung a cappella (no musical accompaniment) or with instrumental music (karaoke type).
+4. Songs should be sung with the instrumental music provided.
 Performers may not sing to a track with background singers or words.
-Performers should be prepared to operate their own music.
-We recommend the music be downloaded so they aren’t relying on cell coverage or wi-fi.
+We will have the music ready when they arrive to their audition time.

 6. Be confident, takes lots of deep breaths, and do your best.